0x7df/0x7df.github.io/content/restarting-the-lhc.md

 [protons](http://education.jlab.org/glossary/proton.html).
 (Protons are
 one of a class of sub-atomic particles called hadrons; hence the name.)
-The basic idea is to accelerate the protons until they have very high energies, and then smack them into each other; the result of each collision is the creation of a number other particles, which can be studied.
-In particular, the purpose of it was to find and study one particular particle called the [Higgs boson](www.newscientist.com/topic/higgs-boson).
+The basic idea is to accelerate the protons until they have very high energies, and then smash them into each other; the result of each collision is the creation of a number other particles, which can be studied.
+In particular, the purpose of it was to find and study one specific particle called the [Higgs boson](www.newscientist.com/topic/higgs-boson).

 How are the particles accelerated?